 Whether you're Irish or not, Saint Patrick's Day—or Saint Paddy's Day, as some call it—can be a fun time for the "wearing o' the green," watching a parade, or getting together with friends for a pint.
-A number of USA cities have formal Saint Patrick's Day celebrations, complete with marching bands and baton twirlers, while other places use the day to throw a big party.
+A number of U.S. cities have formal Saint Patrick's Day celebrations, complete with marching bands and baton twirlers, while other places use the day to throw a big party.
 Here are some of the best places in the U.S. to celebrate Saint Patrick's Day.

-If you have the luck of the Irish, then you'll find yourself in warm Los Angeles for Saint Patrick's Day.
-The City of Angels becomes the City of Leprechauns during the Saint Patrick's Day season, with events such as the L.A.
-County Irish Fair and Music Festival and several outdoor concerts and food festivals.
-Keep your eyes wide open because you might run into some Hollywood stars.
+If you have the luck of the Irish, then maybe you'll find yourself in warm and sunny Los Angeles for Saint Patrick's Day.
+The City of Angels becomes the City of Leprechauns during the Saint Patrick's Day season, with events and pub crawls all around different parts of the city such as Santa Monica, Hollywood, and Downtown LA.

 One of the best parades in Southern California is in the coastal town of Hermosa Beach just south of Los Angeles, bringing out the local community as well as LA visitors on the Saturday before St. Patrick's Day.
 If you're willing to drive a bit further, the Southern California Irish Fest is just an hour south of Los Angeles in Irvine.